 Nutrient Deficiencies Causing Petunias with Yellow Leaves

 Young petunias need plenty of nitrogen to force green leaf and shoot development.
-When grown in nitrogen poor soil, older leaves will turn greenish yellow or even fully yellow.
+When grown in nitrogen-poor soil, older leaves will turn greenish-yellow or even fully yellow.
 Chlorosis in the veins of leaves may indicate a potassium deficiency.
 When a petunia with yellow leaves has necrotic spots at the veins after fading, a higher dose of potassium is required.

 Magnesium deficiency creates a similar condition on the newest leaves.
-Young leaves on sulfur deprived plants are decidedly greenish yellow.
-Micronutrient deficiencies that can cause yellowing petunia leaves are boron, manganese and iron.
+Young leaves on sulfur-deprived plants are decidedly greenish-yellow.
+Micronutrient deficiencies that can cause yellowing petunia leaves are boron, manganese, and iron.
 Iron is the most common deficiency in many regions.
 A soil test can help determine which nutrients need to be administered.

 Leaves on Petunias Turning Yellow Due to Disease

-The most probable cause of petunias with yellow leaves is tobacco mosaic virus.
+The most probable cause of petunias with yellow leaves is the tobacco mosaic virus.
 Here is where the indicating word “mosaic” can help identify the disease.
-A mosaic is a collage of patterns which create an image.
+A mosaic is a collage of patterns that create an image.
 In the case of the yellowed petunias, the mosaic shows as mottling in golden yellow.
 It almost seems purposeful but instead is an indication that your plant has been infected with TMV.

-This virus affects cucumbers, tobacco and other plants.
+This virus affects cucumbers, tobacco, and other plants.
 It is transmitted through aphids but also in soil and through the hands of tobacco users.
 Once your petunias have the virus, there is no cure and they should be thrown out.
 Do not add them to the compost pile, as average temperatures are not high enough to destroy the disease and you could inadvertently spread it around your garden.